The Federal Direct Parent Loan for Undergraduate Students (Direct PLUS Loan) Program

 Note: You do not have to borrow the full amount of the Direct PLUS Loan offered.

-The current interest rate is 6.41%.
-There is a 4.288% origination fee that will be deducted by the U.S. Department of Education from the total of your loan before it is disbursed to the student's account.
+The interest rate for PLUS loans disbursed on or after July 1, 2016 and on or before June 30, 2017 will be 6.31%.
+There is a 4.272% origination fee that will be deducted by the U.S. Department of Education from the total of your loan before it is disbursed to your student account.

 Borrowing from the PLUS Loan program requires the completion of a Master Promissory Note (MPN).
 You can use the MPN to make one or more loans for one or more academic years while the student for whom you are borrowing is enrolled at UMUC.